A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 If you require VLAN Tagging with port bonding, you must first enable bonding then immediately configure VLAN interfaces.

-- Services Interface—set an IPv4 address and netmask that will be used only for services traffic such as DNS, DHCP, DHCPv6 and TFTP (3 and 4-port appliances only).
-If Dedicated Management has been previously enabled, you will see the IPv4 address you configured on eth2 in the BDDS Administration Console.
+- Service interface—set an IPv4 address and netmask that will be used only for services traffic such as DNS, DHCP, DHCPv6 and TFTP (3 and 4-port appliances only).
+If Dedicated Management has been previously enabled, you will see the IPv4 address you configured on eth2 in the DNS/DHCP Server Administration Console.

 OPTIONAL: Under Monitoring Settings, select